magento/devdocs/_includes/cloud/upgrade.md

 This information details how to upgrade Magento Commerce (Cloud) from any version after 2.0.4.
 If you're currently using version 2.0.4, see [Upgrade from version 2.0.4](#cloud-upgrade-204).

-When you upgrade Magento Commerce (Cloud), you also upgrade with patches and available hotfixes as part of the `magento-cloud-metapackage`
+When you upgrade Magento Commerce (Cloud), you also upgrade with patches and available hotfixes as part of the `magento-cloud-metapackage`.

+For more information on Composer, see [Composer in Cloud]({{ page.baseurl }}cloud/reference/cloud-composer.html).

 <div class="bs-callout bs-callout-warning" markdown="1">
 Always upgrade your local system first, then your [integration system]({{ page.baseurl }}cloud/reference/discover-arch.html#cloud-arch-int) (that is, the remote Cloud server).
 Resolve any issues before upgrading either [staging]({{ page.baseurl }}cloud/reference/discover-arch.html#cloud-arch-stage) or [production]({{ page.baseurl }}cloud/reference/discover-arch.html#cloud-arch-prod).